 2.5 When equipment covered by this Agreement is being moved from place to place under its own power, only employees covered by this Agreement shall be used to move such equipment.

-2.6 No equipment shall be operated by demonstrators on a site for more than two (2) working days without the Union being notified and a qualified Union Operator being present in order that he may familiarize himself with the equipment.
+2.6 No equipment shall be operated by demonstrators on a site for more than two (2) working days without the Union being notified and a qualified Union Operator being present in order that they may familiarize themselves with the equipment.

 ARTICLE 3 - UNION SECURITY